-Food and Life: the Double Disappearing Act
+Food, Life and Sanity: the Triple Disappearing Act

 Food inflation is caused by a surge in demand in relation to supply.
-The scarcer our foods and the bigger the population, the easier it is for prices to suddenly spiral out of control to the point where money soon becomes meaningless and absurd, which is what it has always been.
-The climate crisis is destroying both our ability to grow food, as well as the civilisational infrastructure needed for resilience.
-Weather events will incapacitate key decision centres in iconic central business districts of the word’s capitals, so many of which are at sea level.
-Cannibalism often appears spontaneously in overpopulated species, as they begin to compete with themselves for resources.
-But in humans, it takes the form of pre-emptive strike: war and fascism are largely based on perceived as opposed to real threat, another unfortunate side effect of overactive paranoia disorders.
-As nations starve, local and global war over disappearing water and land resources which are vital to food production seems inevitable.
+The scarcer our foods and the larger the population, the faster prices suddenly spiral out of control to the point where money is meaningless, which is what it has always been.
+The climate crisis is destroying both our ability to grow food, as well as the infrastructure needed for resilience.
+Weather events will bankrupt and incapacitate key decision centres in iconic central business districts of the word’s capitals, so many of which are at sea level.

 In our interconnected world, hunger and war will find humans wherever they are, whoever they voted for.
 Even if they have food, the lack of health services, internet, and electricity within a fragmented social and technological fabric will decrease life expectancy and further increase conflict.

-Before the food collapse will come a food nutritional quality collapse.
+Before the food collapse will come a food nutritional quality collapse and a mental health collapse.
 As hunger goes global, many humans will have no choice but switch to eating low nutritional content toxic foods.
-Even “healthy” food will not be able to avoid the contamination with microplastics and forever chemicals which has already infiltrated the food chain.
-This will bring about a spiralling health crisis, including a mental health crisis which the world is ill-prepared for.
+Even “healthy” food will not be able to avoid contamination with microplastics and forever chemicals which have already infiltrated the food chain.
+This will bring about a spiralling health crisis, including a mental health crisis for which the world is ill-prepared.

 George is an author, researcher, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons